directus-labs/guest-authoring/next-auth-with-directus/index.md

 ![Request Reset Password Page](request-reset-password.png)

-Filling the reset password form and clicking on the reset button will  will trigger directus to send a reset email with a link with token to the user using the email configurations in your `docker-compose.yml` file
+Filling out the reset password form and clicking on the reset button will trigger Directus to send a reset email with a link with a token to the user using the email configurations in your `docker-compose.yml` file.

 ### Customizing the Reset Password Email

-To customize the email sent to the user's email, open the `server/extensions/templates` in the files generated by directus in the `server` folder create a new templates
+To customize the email sent to the user's email, open the `server/extensions/`  folder generated by Directus in the `server` folder and create a new  folder named `templates`
-Directus email templates are based on  `liquid.js`.
+Directus email templates utilize `liquid.js.`. as such, you can customize them by creating custom `.liquid` files as replacements.

-To customize the reset password email sent to the user, in the templates folder create a new `password-reset.liquid` with the content:
+To customize the reset password email sent to the user, in the `templates` folder, create a new `password-reset.liquid` with the content:

 ```tsx